udaykiran009/oneCCL/README.md

 make -j install
 ```

 If you need a clean build, create a new build directory and invoke `cmake` within it.
-Refer to FAQ to learn [when you might need a clean build](#when-do-i-need-a-clean-build-when-should-i-remove-my-favorite-build-directory).

 You can also do the following during installation:
 - [Specify installation directory](INSTALL.md#specify-installation-directory)